Here is a list of free stuff to do in Amsterdam: free activities and interesting places to visit.

 Visit more Amsterdam markets.

-16. Spend an afternoon at the Cultural park of Wester Gas Factory
+16. Go to cultural park of Wester Gas Factory

 For more free stuff to do in Amsterdam, walk or bike down the lovely Haarlemmerstraat to the Westerpark and further down to the Westergasfabriek.